Nonlinear Regression with Residuals: Causal Estimation with Time-varying Treatments and Covariates: Introduction

 \section{Introduction}

 Regression adjustment is likely the most commonly-encountered causal inference method: the analyst regresses an outcome variable against treatment variables and observed covariates and then interprets the coefficient of the treatment variables as causal estimates.
 But when analyzing longitudinal data with time-varying treatments and covariates, regression methods can lead to inconsistent estimates of causal effects~\citep{robins1986new}.
 This is due to latent variables that affect both the outcome and covariates but are \emph{not} unmeasured confounders.
 For example, suppose we wish to understand the impact of a medication on survival, and also have weight and blood pressure as covariates.
 Then, the (latent) overall health of a subject affects both their outcome and covariates, but not necessarily their choice to take medication.
 We call these unmeasured variables {\it phantoms}, distinguishing them from unmeasured confounders.
 Phantoms do not disrupt the identifiability of causal effects, but they cause problems for standard regression estimates, biasing them even in the large-sample limit.
 From the point of view of causal graphs, this is because phantoms create colliders---variables with two arrows pointing into them as in Figure~\ref{fig::dag}.
 Methods have been developed to avoid this problem, such as marginal structural models~\citep{robins2000marginal}, structural nested models \citep{robins2000}, and g-formula methods~\citep{naimi2016}.
-Taking a different approach, we study this problem through the lens of collinearity in regression models.
+In particular, regression with residuals is a specific estimator for linear structural nested models that requires only a small number of regression fitting steps~\citep{almirall2010structural}.
+Adopting this viewpoint, we study the time-varying treatment problem through the lens of collinearity in regression models.
 We explain how phantoms invalidate naive estimates and derive a collinearity-adjusted regression estimate that is valid even in the presence of phantoms.